-- 3.1.
-Employees must not report to work whilst impaired through alcohol, drugs or other substances (whether illegal or not). - 3.2.
-Employees must not be in possession of alcohol or illegal drugs on the Councils' premises. - 3.3.
-Employees must not consume alcohol, illegal drugs or take or use any substances in a non-permitted way whilst at work or whilst representing the Councils'.
+- 3.2.
+Employees must not report to work whilst impaired by or in any way influenced through alcohol, drugs or other substances (whether illegal or not). - 3.3.
+Employees must not be in possession of alcohol or illegal drugs on the Council's premises. - 3.4.
+Employees must not consume alcohol, illegal drugs, take or use any substances whilst at work or whilst representing the Council's.
 Specific reference is made to those driving Council owned vehicles and those using their own vehicles on Council business.